You are here

 The eligibility criteria for Special Rate/Intermediate Rate pension require that a person has limited capacity to work in paid work.
 Paid work is work that is remunerated.
 It is different from voluntary work.

-The general policy approach is that voluntary work does not have the same pressure or stress that is inherent in paid employment and should therefore be discounted when assessing a person's eligibility for Special Rate/Intermediate Rate disability pension.
+The general policy approach is that voluntary work does not have the same pressure or stress that is inherent in paid employment and should therefore be discounted when assessing a person's eligibility for Special Rate/Intermediate Rate Disability Compensation Payment.
 It is recognised that voluntary work has many social, psychological and physical benefits.

 There is no defined upper limit to the hours of voluntary work a person may undertake, and the hours worked in voluntary work are not linked at all to the eight hour limit imposed on remunerative work.
 A high number of hours in voluntary work is not on its own an indication that the veteran is able to work in remunerative work.